Renta Nishioka: Later title reign

 Nishioka participated in the 2020 RISE Dead of Alive lightweight tournament, which was held on November 20, 2020.
 He was scheduled to face the reigning RISE Lightweight champion Kento Haraguchi in the tournament semifinals.
 Haraguchi won the fight through a dominant unanimous decision.

 Nishioka made his first SHOOT BOXING lightweight title defense against Hiroki Kasahara at SHOOT BOXING 2022 act.2 on April 10, 2022.
 He lost the fight and his title by knockout in the second round from a body shot.

-Continued lightweight career
+Retirement

 Nishioka faced the undefeated Hiroki Suzuki at KNOCK OUT 2022 vol. 6 on October 16, 2022, in a -64 kg catchweight bout.
 He won the fight by unanimous decision, with two scorecards of 30–28 and one scorecard of 30–29.

+Nishioka announced his retirement from professional competition on April 2, 2023, due to a number of wrist injuries.
+After undergoing several surgeries between 2017 and 2023, Nishioka suffered severe cartilage deterioration and bone deformation in his left wrist, which caused severe pain in training and competition.